TobseTobse/php-security-iptables/README.md

 # apache-iptables-security (sesame)
-These scripts protect a server running Apache, PHP and iptables against SSH brute forcing or attacks on ports other to 80/443
+These scripts protect a server running Apache, PHP and iptables against SSH brute forcing or attacks on port 22

 ## Installation

+First clone this repository to /tmp and then move the files to their regarding directories.

-First edit /usr/share/sesame/.htpasswd and put your credentials there (search with your preferred search engine for "htpasswd generator", copy & paste).
+Then edit /usr/share/sesame/.htpasswd and put your credentials there (search with your preferred search engine for "htpasswd generator", copy & paste).

 `nano /usr/share/sesame/.htpasswd`